lowleveldesign/debug-recipes/exceptions/exceptions.md

 ### <a name="procdump">Using procdump</a>

-From some time procdump filtering works on .NET exception names.
-Each exception name is prefixed with CLR exception code (E0434F4D) and contains the full name of the exception type.
-Look at the example below which does nothing but prints 1st chance exceptions occurring in the process 8012:
+From some time procdump uses a managed debugger engine when attaching to .NET processes.
+This is great because we can filter exceptions based on their nice names.
+Unfortunately, that works only for 1st chance exceptions (at least for .NET 4.0).
+2nd chance exceptions are raised out of the .NET Framework and must be handled by a native debugger.
+Starting from .NET 4.0 it is no longer possible to attach both managed and native engine to the same process.
+Thus, if we want to make a dump on the 2nd chance exception for a .NET application, we need to use the **-g** option in order to force procdump to use the native engine.

+It is often a good way to start diagnosing, by observing 1st chance exceptions occurring in a process.
+At this point we don't want to collect any dumps, only logs.
+We may achieve this by specyfing a non-existing exception name in the filter command, eg.:

-    C:\Utils> procdump -e 1 -f "" 8012
+    C:\Utils> procdump -e 1 -f "DoesNotExist" 8012

     ProcDump v7.1 - Writes process dump files Copyright (C) 2009-2014 Mark Russinovich